Cowboy Bebop: The Movie

-The film was conceived by Watanabe as an extension of his work on the television series, which he treated as a series of miniature films.
-So as not to alienate fans of the series, a large amount of aesthetic material was incorporated, while also adjusting it to make it accessible to newcomers.
-Increased budget and production facilities enabled the use of filming styles associated with live action films and a higher animation quality than the series.
-Arabic thematic elements were incorporated to contrast against the series, which entailed Watanabe traveling to Morocco for research.
-The Arabic atmosphere was also used in Kanno's music.
+The film was conceived by Watanabe as an extension of his work on the television series, in which he had treated each episode as a miniature film.
+As not to alienate existing fans, much of the series' style was retained, with adjustments to make it accessible to a wider audience.
+Increased budget and production facilities enabled filming styles associated with live action films, as well as higher-quality animation than that of the series.
+Arabic aesthetics were used, in contrast to the series, which entailed Watanabe traveling to Morocco for research.
+Arabic elements also influenced Kanno's music.

-The film was produced by studios Sunrise, which had previously developed the original series; Bones, a later studio founded by former Sunrise staff; and Bandai Visual.
-Cowboy Bebop: The Movie was released to theaters in Japan on September 1, 2001, and in the United States on August 11, 2002.
-It went on to gross over $3 million worldwide, and when released on DVD, it ranked high on Japanese and US charts.
+Cowboy Bebop: The Movie was produced by three studios: Sunrise, which had previously developed the original series, Bones, a later studio founded by former Sunrise staff, and Bandai Visual.
+Cowboy Bebop: The Movie was released theaterically in Japan on September 1, 2001, and in the United States on August 11, 2002.
+It went on to gross over $3 million worldwide, and when released on DVD, it performed highly on Japanese and American charts.
 The film received generally positive reviews from mainstream and anime critics, and was nominated for the Online Film Critics Society Award for Best Animated Film.

+Setting

+The film is set in the year 2071, fifty years after a disaster on the Moon caused Earth to be largely abandoned and humanity to settle on other planets and moons of the Solar System.
+The film's protagonists are bounty hunters who travel together on the spaceship Bebop.
+They are Spike Spiegel, a former gangster; Faye Valentine, an amnesiac fugitive; Jet Black, a former police officer; Radical Edward, a hyperactive young hacker; and Ein, a small Welsh corgi with enhanced intelligence.
+Together they hunt for wanted fugitives and criminals throughout the Solar System.